 Covid-19 reshaped marketing overnight, and brands are still figuring out how to advertise their products in the new, post-pandemic world.
 Once-effective techniques, billboards among them, are at least temporarily obsolete.
-Marketing channels that had become less effective are regaining some of their lost appeal.
+Marketing channels that have become less effective are regaining some of their lost appeal, Facebook among them.

-“In all my years of marketing for consumer brands, I've never done marketing where we've thrown out all of our fully-baked plans,” Travis said, noting that her marketing team has adjusted its spend in tandem with shifts in consumer sentiment.
+“In all my years of marketing for consumer brands, I've never done marketing where we've thrown out all of our fully-baked plans,” said Melanie Travis, chief executive for direct-to-consumer swimwear brand Andie.
+Andie has not signed on to the Facebook boycott pledge.
 “We just take everything one day at a time...and I've never done that before in my entire career but that's really what this time kind of requires: a lot of flexibility and a lot of creative thinking on your feet.”

 Online Advertising Is Back

-Even before the pandemic, many brands were cutting their marketing budgets, particularly on crowded digital channels like Instagram.
+Even before the pandemic and the protests, many brands were cutting their marketing budgets, particularly on crowded digital channels like Instagram.
 These companies were seeing diminishing returns from social media, as users’ feeds became crowded with lookalike ads for swimwear and shoes.
 When the pandemic hit, and apparel sales plunged, digital advertising budgets were often in the first round of cuts.

 That created an opportunity for brands that could still afford to advertise.
 Rates for ads on Google search results, Facebook and Instagram have fallen by 25 to 35 percent, according to data from brand performance firm Within.
 And consumers are spending more time online while they’re self-isolating in their homes.
 Some brands are seeing a much higher return on investment as a result, said Aaron Edwards, chief executive of digital marketing firm The Charles Group.